Nitish5499/bookxchange/README.md

 Swagger API documentation

+Run the following command and open http://localhost:8002/ in browser to view documentation
 ```
 npm run docs

-// open http://localhost:8002/ in browser to view documentation
 ```

 # To Override Deployment to AWS